 Front and rear dash cams, or dual dash cams offer more protection.
 You can keep an eye on what happens in front, and at the back of your vehicle.
 For an affordable price, you can get full protection with 1080P (full HD) resolution with this best dash cam for truckers.
 The rear camera is waterproof and easily installed outside your vehicle.

 Another winning feature of this dual dash cam for truckers is the extremely wide-angle views.
 The front angle measures a whopping 170 degrees and the rear camera boasts a wide 130 degrees.
 Rest assured there will be no blind spots in your view.

-This dual best dash cam has a loop recording feature.
+This dual best dash cam for truckers has a loop recording feature.
 This is where the camera automatically replaces older footage with newer ones once the memory card is full.
-The seamless recording keeps all locked footage, which is captured often when the G-sensor is triggered or when parking mode is activated.
+The seamless video recording keeps all locked footage, which is captured often when the G-sensor is triggered or when parking mode is activated.

 Parking mode is when your camera is off when your car is parked until the impact is detected.
 Giving you 100% protection 24 hours a day.

 The camera is so easy to install and use with the included user’s manual from Chortau.
-The suction mount makes it easy for you to place and move the camera anywhere you want.
+The suction cup mount makes it easy for you to place and move the camera anywhere you want.
 Turn the dash cam on and off with the start and shut off of the engine.

 With each purchase from Chortau, you are protected by a 3-year warranty and 100% satisfaction guarantee.

 - A dual dash cam with front and rear views.
 You get full protection at an affordable price.

 - Full HD resolution for both the front and back camera, ensuring you won’t miss any important information due to blurry images.